Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Results and Discussion

+We include the QFM results from Ref.~\cite{basili2021performance} in Fig.~\ref{fig_qfm} as a point of comparison with the new QFA results.
+As anticipated, the greater circuit depth makes 2q-gate error even more significant, despite the much smaller register size.
+See the aforementioned reference for a complete analysis of the results.
+Whether the inclusion of sign to QFM results in a similar increase in performance as that observed in the QFA results of this work remains a point of study.

-Finally, we see a common shape throughout our results, involving a roughly linear trend of the success rate with gate error rate, between asymptotic tails on the left/right side roughly approaching 100\%/0\% success rates, respectively.
-This is common to sampling over Gaussian distributions, and reflects that the impact of gate errors on the arithmetic success rate follows a similar pattern.
-The width of the linear region reflects the width of a 'plateau' in the statistical distribution, meaning a smaller width corresponds to a sharper threshold for success.
-The width of this region in our QFA results is consistently far wider than the QFM results.
-We also notice in the QFM results (as well as (c) and (e) of the QFA results) that this region grows narrower as we increase the number of superposed operand states.
+Finally, we see a common shape throughout both past and present results with changing gate error rate, involving a roughly linear trend of the success rate between asymptotic tails on the left/right side, roughly approaching 100\%/0\% success rates, respectively.
+This is common to sampling over Gaussian distributions, and reflects that the impact of gate errors on the arithmetic success rate follows a similar distribution.
+The width of the linear region reflects the width of a `plateau' in the statistical distribution, meaning a smaller interval of linearity corresponds to a sharper threshold for success.
+We also notice in (c) and (e) of the QFA results that this region grows narrower as we increase the number of superposed operand states.
 If we assume this trend continues, one expects that the gate fidelity required for highly entangled arithmetic will be a relatively sharp threshold.
-Like the 2-bit results of quantum addition seen in Ref.~\cite{Methachawalit2020}, with sufficiently high gate error rates and order of superposition, we consistently observe results with an accuracy around 0\%.
-This reflects that length of the circuit and poor gate fidelity create too much noise to extract the solution without error mitigation and/or a more advanced success metric, such as evaluating the quantum state fidelity \cite{Jozsa1994FidelityFM}.
+Like the 2-bit results of quantum addition seen in Ref.~\cite{Methachawalit2020}, with sufficiently high gate error rates and order of superposition, we consistently observe results with an accuracy approaching 0\%.
+This reflects that the length of the circuit and poor gate fidelity create too much noise to extract the solution.